ebullient/campaign-notes/gm-story/plot-elements.md

 - [x] Destroyed splinters of the Many Arrows orc tribe
 - [x] Wrecked Circle of Thunder
 - [x] Re-introduced a large settlement of dwarves to the region
-- [x] Alerted Emerald Enclave to presense of Gulthias Tree
+- [x] Alerted Emerald Enclave to presense of Gulthias Tree / removed tree
-- [ ] Started finding/collecting magical items before Black Spider can

 ### Agents in Phandalin (.. in flight ...)

 - [ ] Bregan D'aerthe: ...
 - [ ] Cult of Talos:
+- [ ] Lords' Alliance:
 - [ ] Harpers: Sister Garaele, Mabina
 - [ ] Lionshield Coster: Linene Graywind
-- [ ] Lords' Alliance:
 - [ ] Order of the Gauntlet: Daran Edermath
 - [ ] Zhenterim: Halia Thornton